 In what ways can I improve the visibility of my headlights after tinting?

 If you’re looking for an alternative way to make your headlights brighter after tinting, consider installing a daytime running light (DRL).
-A DRL can make your headlamps significantly more visible from behind you at night, allowing you to drive without severe visibility impairment while still being allowed by law.
+A DRL can make your headlamps significantly more visible from behind you at night, allowing you to drive without severe visibility impairment while still being legally allowed.

 After tinting your headlights, you may want to adjust the alignment.
 This is because the film can cause distortion or streak lines on your headlights.
 If you see any of these problems after applying the tint, it’s important to adjust the alignment so that you have optimal visibility while driving.